 It's called Micro Mobility Shelter, and it's a scooter sharing service designed for Paris.
 What is its peculiarity?
 It is designed to use each bus stop as storage points for electric scooters.
 What is the goal?
-"Combining public transport and micro-mobility solutions into a coherent project to clean up pavements and improve the way micro-mobility vehicles are picked up and returned," the proposal reads.
+“Combine public transportation and micromobility solutions into a coherent project to clean sidewalks and improve how micromobility vehicles are picked up and returned,” the proposal reads.

 The super bus stop

-The idea is that of a network made up of new bus shelters, developed in order to "hide" the escooters in an orderly and discreet way when they are parked.
-And the convenience is that of being able to stop and deliver the vehicle at any stop in the city: a solution that increases flexibility and reduces costs.
+The idea is that of a network of new bus shelters, developed to "hide" the escooters in an orderly and discreet way when they are parked.
+And the convenience is being able to stop and deliver the vehicle at any stop in the city: a solution that increases flexibility and reduces costs.

 It goes without saying that everything passes through the next-generation bus stop: a hub equipped with electric charging stations, and with a shape cut out around that of the e-scooters.

 The triangular profile of the stop exactly follows the angle of the handlebar attachment of electric vehicles, to optimize space.
-The same structure, of course, also provides a comfortable seat for all those waiting to get on the bus.
+The same structure, of course, also provides a comfortable seat for all those waiting to board the bus.

 A synergy of design and function

-Even the escooters of this ride sharing concept are designed to integrate perfectly with the project (otherwise what would "System" be?)
-The scooters are equipped with three wheels, two front and one rear, to ensure stability and safety, and have a reduced length to have a better footprint.
+The escooters of this ride sharing concept are also designed to integrate perfectly with the project (otherwise what would it be "System")?
+The scooters are equipped with three wheels, two at the front and one at the rear, to guarantee stability and safety, and have a reduced length to have a better footprint.

 In the last five years, bike / scooter sharing services have invaded the streets and cluttered the sidewalks, sometimes also creating inconvenience for pedestrians (and certainly not improving the urban decor).